chatzikalymnios/ansible-devtools/roles/sdkman/README.md

 # SDKMAN!
 Ansible Role

-This role can be used to install [SDKMAN!](https://sdkman.io/) on an Ubuntu development workstation.
+This role can be used to install [SDKMAN!](https://sdkman.io/) on a Linux development workstation.

 ## Example Playbook